6 reasons to refinance your mortgage

 Run the numbers

 So long as your lender does not charge prepayment penalties or look for a “seasoning” period between your mortgages (establishing a certain time frame between appraisals), you can refinance as often and as soon as you would like.
-However, you should only refinance if it fits your personal financial situation and goals.

 Review your options